This article originally appeared on VICE Canada.

 That man is Scott Bacheldor, a Saskatchewanian with a website and a dream: take all the far-right people booted from Facebook and place them on his website.
-Due to the fact there is, you know, at least one Nazi groups operating on the website (we’ll get into that later) VICE isn’t going to name it.
+Due to the fact that there is, you know, at least one Nazi groups operating on the website (we’ll get into that later) VICE isn’t going to name it.
 For the rest of this piece, we’ll call it “the site.”

 On Bacheldor’s answer to Facebook, racism, conspiracy—pretty much anything except for violence and nudity—is kosher.